molloy-lab/TREE-QMC/README.md

 TREE-QMC is a quartet-based method for estimating species trees directly from gene trees or characters, like the popular methods [ASTRAL](https://doi.org/10.1186/s12859-018-2129-y) and [Weighted ASTRAL/ASTER](https://doi.org/10.1093/molbev/msac215).

-TREE-QMC uses a different algorithmic approach than ASTRAL/ASTER for reconstructing the tree from quartets.
+TREE-QMC uses a different algorithmic approach than ASTRAL/ASTER.
 To learn more about the TREE-QMC algorithm, check out [Han & Molloy, *Genome Res*, 2023](http:doi.org/10.1101/gr.277629.122).

 Acknowledgements
 ----------------
 TREE-QMC is based on the Quartet Max Cut (QMC) framework introduced by Sagi Snir and Satish Rao; see [Snir & Rao, *IEEE/ACM TCBB*, 2010](http:doi.org/10.1109/TCBB.2008.133) and [Avni, Cohen & Snir, *Syst Biol*, 2015](http:doi.org/10.1093/sysbio/syu087).
-We provide fast algorithms for constructing the quartet graph directly from the input trees.
+TREE-QMC contributes fast algorithms for constructing the quartet graph directly from the input trees, rather than explicitly enumerating all quartets or sampling quartets.

 TREE-QMC now implements efficient (and brute force) algorithms for the **quartet weighting schemes** introduced by Chao Zhang and Siavash Mirarab; see [Zhang & Mirarab, *Mol Biol Evol*, 2022](https://doi.org/10.1093/molbev/msac215).